peter-lucia/algorithms/README.md

     when an interviewer asks you them in disguise.
 [Find out what NP-complete means.](#np-complete)

 7. Mathematics: Some interviewers ask basic discrete math questions.
-    This is more prevalent at Google than at other companies because we are surrounded by counting problems, [probability problems](probability.ipynb), and other Discrete Math 101 situations.
+    Be sure to cover [probability problems](probability.ipynb), and other Discrete Math 101 situations.
     Spend some time before the interview refreshing your memory on (or teaching yourself) the essentials of [combinatorics](number_theory.ipynb) and probability.
     You should be familiar with [n-choose-k problems](number_theory.ipynb) and their ilk - the more the better.